 Application Process – Concurrent Degrees

-- Students must have studied at least one full semester at Cornell and be currently enrolled.
+- Students must have completed at least one semester at Cornell, with a minimum of 12 academic credits.

-- Students can apply between the 2nd semester of their freshman year and the 1st semester of their junior year.
-The ideal time to apply is during the second year.
-Applications will not normally be accepted from students who have already completed 5 or more semesters.
+- While students can apply at any point between the 2nd semester of their freshman year and the 1st semester of their junior year, the ideal time to apply is during sophomore year.

-- Students must have a cumulative Cornell GPA of 3.3, which includes the semester in which students apply.
-The minimum GPA requested might be higher for certain degrees or colleges.
+- Students must have a cumulative Cornell GPA of 3.3, including that of the semester in which they apply.
+Certain degrees or colleges may request a higher GPA.

 - Additionally, students need to be in a good academic standing at their home college.